Clover Home Leisure

 • Keep pH and alkalinity balanced

-Shock your pool regularly during hot weather or heavy use
+• Shock regularly during hot weather or heavy use

 🔁 How to Prevent Phosphates in the First Place

-• Don’t let leaves, grass, or debris sit in the water
+• Don’t let leaves or debris sit in the water

 💬 Final Thoughts

 Phosphates may be invisible, but they can seriously mess with your water quality — and your sanity.
-If your pool keeps turning green or cloudy even when the chlorine is fine, phosphates could be the missing piece of the puzzle.
+If your pool keeps turning cloudy or green even when chlorine levels look good, phosphates might be the missing piece of the puzzle.

-The fix is easy: test, treat, and maintain.
-Keep phosphate levels low, and your pool will stay sparkling, clear, and algae-free.
+The fix is simple: test, treat, and maintain.
+Keep phosphate levels low, and your pool will stay sparkling, clear, and algae‑free.